changyiZ/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 I decided to generate additional data because the number of samples varies comparatively great for different classes.

-To add more data to the the data set, I used 4 functions for augmenting the dataset: random_translate, random_scale, random_warp, and random_brightness.
+To add more data to the the data set, I used 5 functions for augmenting the dataset: random_translate, random_scale, random_warp, random_rotate and random_brightness.

 Here is an example of an original image and an augmented image: